cocomice/EDSS_dep_framework/README.md

     docker pull cocomcie/test_2dmodel
     docker pull cocomcie/air_gr
     ```
-4. Start the program by typing `docker-compose up -d`.
+4. Start the program by typing `docker-compose -f run_examples.yml up -d`.
 Now the system should be running on background;
 5. Change the `hosts` file by adding a line of `127.0.0.1  edss-test` there.
 The location of `host` file is under:
     * `C:\Windows\System32\drivers\etc\` for Windows;
     * `/etc/` for Linux;